collaborativebioinformatics/SpikeVarTykeVar/README.md

 ### 1. SpikeVar - Generation of sequencing data with a low frequencing of reads from another sample
 [<img src="images/SpikeReads_flowchart.png" width="500"/>](workflow1.png)

-Here we generate a workflow that can automatically spike in one sample at a given concentration (e.g. 5% at variant allele frequency, VAF) into another sample.
-We will demonstrate this over spiking in HG002 in to HG0733 for the purpose of demonstration.
-The downside is that the so generated mixed bam file will include 4 haplotype structures that we cannot correct.
-The challenging part is further that certain variants (e.g. HG002) will not be presented at the targeted VAF.
-For example, heterozygous variants wont be represented by 5% VAF but rather at ~2.5% VAF.
-To account for this we re-genotype variants and report only variants that should be identifiable at the user defined threshold or higher.
+The SpikeVar workflow outputs a mixed sequencing read dataset in .bam format containing reads from one dominant sample and reads from another sample spiked in at a user defined ratio corresponding to the simulated mosaic variant allele frequency (VAF) together with a .vcf file annotating the confirmed mosaic variant locations within the mixed dataset.
+The SpikeVarDatasetCreator takes aligned sequencing reads from sample A and sample B as the initial input.
+In this step, a spike-in methodology is applied to strategically introduce x% of mutations from one sample to another using <insert tool>.
+Accordingly, sample A is first down-sampled to retain 100-x% of its original reads, then sample B is down-sampled to x% considering the coverage differences between the samples.
+Using <insert tool>, both down-sampled datasets are then merged to create a mixed dataset that represents a sequence read dataset with mosaic variants, including structural variations (SVs), single nucleotide variations (SNVs), and insertions/deletions (indels).

 ## 2. TykeVar- Creation of sequencing data with a subset of modified reads
 [<img src="images/TykeReads_flowchart.png" width="500"/>](Simulate_Mosaic_Simulation_on_reads_flowchart.png)

-Here we modifiy reads directly at their reference position to include artifical mutations.
-In contrast to the above approach we dont introduce new haplotypes with this.
-The disadvantage however, is that more complex mutations (e.g. rearrangements, duplication or very long structural variants) will not be able to be introduced to the data itself, since the size of the reads is limited.

 To get started, please refer to the [Tyke README](scripts/Tyke/README.md).

 ## Installation

 ## Example Implementation

+### SpikeVar

+Here, we use the SpikeVar workflow to automatically spike in sample HG002 at a 5% concentration into sample HG0733, to result in a 5% mosaic variant allele frequency (VAF).
+A downside is that the generated mixed .bam file will include 4 haplotype structures which cannot be corrected for.
+Furthermore, certain variants (e.g. HG002 variants) will not be presented at the targeted VAF.
+Forexample, heterozygous variants will not be represented by 5% VAF but rather at ~2.5% VAF.
+To account for this we re-genotype variants and report only variants that should be identifiable at the user-defined threshold or higher VAF.

+### TykeVar

+Here, we use the TykeVar workflow to modifiy reads of HG002 directly at their reference position by including artifical mutations to represent at variant allele frequency of 5%.
+In contrast to the above approach we do not introduce new haplotypes with this.
+However, more complex mutations (e.g. rearrangements, duplication or very long structural variants) will not be able to be introduced to the data itself, since the size of the reads is limited.

 ## References